-Calls to Action or CTAs are an essential part of a business blog.
-Without a next step you will never be able to convert your reader to a paying client.
-You will only be providing lots of free content but will never reap the benefits of using it to grow your business.
-You need to put your readers onto the first step of their journey to become a paying client.
+Calls to Action (or CTAs) are an essential part of a business blog.
+Without them, you will never be able to convert your reader into a paying client.
+You will just be providing lots of free content and never reaping the benefits of using it to grow your business.
+A Call to Action will put your readers onto the first step of their journey to become a paying client.

 But where should you put that Call to Action?